32 Phishing Attack Statistics To Keep In Mind In 2023

 - Changes to your health benefits

-It’s clear that bad actors were capitalizing around pandemic fears related to health concerns, the shift to remote work, and the fact that most individuals were using new technologies to communicate with loved ones.
+It’s clear that bad actors were capitalizing on pandemic fears related to health concerns, the shift to remote work, and the fact that most individuals were using new technologies to communicate with loved ones.

 Even trained employees are not able to discern which emails are legitimate and which ones are sent by perpetrators mimicking other businesses.
 Luckily, there are ways to protect yourself against data loss and cyber attacks.